fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_003.md

 of those tools is a natural choice.
 It really depends on what goals they have.

-## What Does It Feel Like to Succeed in a Technical Interview?
+## What Does It Feel Like To Succeed In A Technical Interview?

 This is where I say good, right?
 Yes, it feels good.